Whimsy Stick

 10–15

-Minutes to complete the cycle
+Min to complete the cycle

 70%+

-Of behavior issues linked to incomplete sequences
+Of behavior issues link to incomplete sequences

 TL;DR

 The predatory motor pattern is the neurological sequence that drives nearly everything your dog does: stalk, chase, capture, win.
 When this sequence completes, the brain registers satisfaction.
 When it does not complete, the unresolved drive becomes the behavioral problems you are dealing with.
-Understanding this one concept explains why walks do not calm your dog, why fetch makes some dogs more wired, and why a flirt pole produces deeper behavioral calm in 15 minutes than an hour of exercise.

 Definition